artisan1218/LeetCode-Solution/longestCommonPrefix/readme.md

 ### Approach 2: longestCommonPrefix, Python
 We can easily and quickly decide the shortest string using `min()` function in python and check all chars at each string before the index of len of shortest string.
+E.g. if `"ab
-E.g. if `ab` is the shortest string, then the common prefix must not exceed the length of 2, we can then check index 0 and index 1 for all strings to see if they are all equal.
+"` is the shortest string, then the common prefix must not exceed the length of 2, we can then check index 0 and index 1 for all strings to see if they are all equal.
 ![image](https://user-images.githubusercontent.com/25105806/118737572-f0d28400-b7f9-11eb-8f2a-42209dbfb7cc.png)